Television closedown routines in the United Kingdom

 In the United Kingdom, television closedowns originally took place frequently during the daytime, and sometimes for a few hours at a time.
 This was due initially to Government-imposed restrictions on daytime broadcasting hours, and later, budgetary constrictions.
 The eventual relaxation of these rules meant that afternoon closedowns ceased permanently on the ITV network in October 1972.
 The BBC took a long time to abandon the practice, and did not commence a full daytime service until the autumn of 1986.

-A full night-time closedown sequence on British television might typically contain information about the following day's schedule, perhaps a weather forecast and/or a news update, possibly a Public Information Film and finally, a look at the station clock and the national anthem.
+A full night-time closedown sequence on British television typically contained information about the following day's schedule, perhaps a weather forecast and/or a news update, possibly a Public Information Film and finally, a look at the station clock and the national anthem.